+Circulation assumptions included in the RTEP baseline analysis will be reviewed for appropriate sensitivities.

+Generation sensitivities

-- Circulation assumptions included in the RTEP baseline analysis will be reviewed for appropriate sensitivities. - Generation sensitivities - o When the PJM load in the RTEP model exceeds the sum of the available in-service generation plus generation with an executed ISA, PJM will model new generation to accommodate additional load growth by including queued generation that has received an Impact Study.
+- o When the PJM load in the RTEP model exceeds the sum of the available in-service generation plus generation with an executed ISA, PJM will model new generation to accommodate additional load growth by including queued generation that has received an Impact Study.
 This newly added generation could affect the load deliverability results either by advancing or mitigating limits.
 Generation sensitivities may be examined as appropriate to add information regarding the impacts of any such generators with less certain in-service dates.
-In addition, in areas that are experiencing load deliverability issues, sensitivities to the mitigating effects of new local generation may also be quantified. - PJM will analyze the results of any generation sensitivities for consideration of adjustments to any new transmission or ROW acquisition previously identified in the RTEP for years 6 through 15. - Additional Information - For any overloads that resulted in transmission or ROW acquisition in years 6 through 15, PJM will provide the level of new generation or DSM per region that would eliminate the need for the transmission or ROW acquisition.
+In addition, in areas that are experiencing load deliverability issues, sensitivities to the mitigating effects of new local generation may also be quantified. - o PJM will analyze the results of any generation sensitivities for consideration of adjustments to any new transmission or ROW acquisition previously identified in the RTEP for years 6 through 15.